Integralist/integralist.co.uk/content/posts/hitchikers-guide-to-go.md

   // Notice the types are different
   // FooIt is just a function with a signature (no known type associated with it)
-  // Where as "x" is of known type "Foo" fmt.Printf("%T\n", FooIt) // func(int, string) fmt.Printf("%T\n", x)     // main.Foo
+  // Whereas "x" is of known type "Foo" fmt.Printf("%T\n", FooIt) // func(int, string)
+  fmt.Printf("%T\n", x)     // main.Foo